 The availability of quality matched receivers from companies like Tridentis and the popularity of 80% receivers have got a lot of people putting together do-it-yourself “Franken” ARs.
 I love the educational aspects of this and the amount of new freedom created.
-The problem is that without basic understanding of how the rifle functions, you could end up with an expensive door stop.
+The problem is that without a basic understanding of how the rifle functions, you could end up with an expensive doorstop.

 The AR is great in all its manifestations, but to be fun, guns have to shoot every time.
 If we understand how the combination of components affects function, we can get that great reliability that made us love ARs, increase the service life and reduce felt recoil.

 I bought an SR-25 back before they were cool.
-At the time, the 24″ barrel and the slick synthetic float tube were awesome, but as we entered the second decade of a new century, I wanted a 16″ barrel and some rails.
+At the time, the 24″ barrel and the slick synthetic float tube were awesome, but as we entered the second decade of a new century, I wanted the best AR 10 barrel and some rails.
 A guy locally had a 16″ LMT barrel for sale, I bought it.
-When I went to find an SR-25 upper, I found out that Knight’s Armament won’t sell them and that an LMT barrel won’t fit any way.
+When I went to find an SR-25 upper, I found out that Knight’s Armament won’t sell them and that an LMT barrel won’t fit anyway.
 I a kind of blind luck that disproportionally finds Green Berets, I ran into another guy selling an LMT upper, then found out that an LMT Modular Weapon System upper fits my SR-25 lower.
 Problem solved, or so I thought.
 The gun fired and had good accuracy (Thanks LMT) but it would only fire the first round and refuse to chamber a second 50% of the time even with new Lancer mags.
-The SR-25 buffer is a very light weight nylon plug.
+The SR-25 buffer is a very lightweight nylon plug.
 It was not doing the job with the LMT upper.

 The middle of the story is everything I had to learn to write this article.
-The happy ending is that I got ten glorious ounces of AR10R-XH buffer from HeavyBuffers.com.
-Paired with the “Green” full length spring from Sprinco, I got complete reliability and less felt recoil.
+The happy ending is that I got ten glorious ounces of AR10R-XH buffer.
+Paired with the “Green” full-length spring from Sprinco, I got complete reliability and less felt recoil.
 Shooting the same gun, first with the OEM buffer and then the AR-10R-XH buffer at 200 yards on a 8″ X 8″ steel plate, my split times were reduced by 25% due to faster recovery from recoil.
 Problem identified and solved.
 Hopefully, you are smarter than I am, and you are reading this BEFORE you build a gun.

-I have seen many ARs of all calibers falter because of ammunition.
-I recommend the use of high quality factory ammunition like Armscor .308.
+I recommend the use of high-quality factory ammunition like Armscor .308.
 You might get a deal on surplus ammo, but don’t blame your gun if it doesn’t cycle.
 You can tune a gun for weak ammo, but you better re-tune it if you shoot the good stuff.

 The first round will load and fire normally, but after ejecting, the bolt will not load a second round from the magazine.
 The bolt will be forward with the chamber empty.
 The bolt doesn’t move far enough back against the buffer to strip a new round from the magazine and chamber it.
 This what happened to me intermittently until I changed my buffer and spring.

-If you buy a complete gun, chances are the manufacturer did the homework for you, but if you add a suppressor, change uppers or use non-standard ammo, you need options.
+If you buy a complete gun, chances are the manufacturer did the homework for you.
+Here are a couple of parts you can upgrade:

-Springco has designed a new series of ultra high density co-polymer spacers which will soon be available on their website.
-They will permit the use the many weighted carbine buffers and Sprinco “Red’ and “Orange” springs in your .308 rifle length extension tubes to provide many different combinations to match your particular applications.
+Springco has designed a new series of ultra-high density co-polymer spacers.
+They will permit the use of the many weighted carbine buffers and Sprinco “Red’ and “Orange” springs in your .308 rifle length extension tubes to provide many different combinations to match your particular applications.

-The “Orange” spring may be used in either pattern rifle, but the “Red” spring can only be used in AR-10 pattern extension tubes.
-THE “Orange” spring is recommend with LMT’s (which are pretty highly gassed), and other builds when suppressed.
+The “Orange” spring may be used in either pattern rifle.
+This spring is recommended with LMT’s (which are pretty highly gassed), and other builds when suppressed.
 This gives you a broad choice of weights Along with these two offerings,

 Experimentation will allow custom tuning of any given rifle.
 Original manufacturers .308 AR springs and buffers spring should offer good performance over a wide range of configurations, but if you have any reliability issues, why not check a different buffer weight or spring?
 This alone can yield truly optimized performance, particularly for rifles without an adjustable gas block.